Varying-Vagrant-Vagrants/VVV/README.md

     * `vagrant up` - *omg magic happens*
     * Be patient, this could take a while, especially on the first run.
 1. Add a record to your local machine's hosts file
-    * `192.168.50.4  local.wordpress.dev`
+    * `192.168.50.4  local.wordpress.dev local.wordpress-trunk.dev`
-1. Visit `http://local.wordpress.dev/` in your browser and follow the WordPress installation.
+1. Visit `http://local.wordpress.dev/` in your browser for WordPress 3.5.1 or `http://local.wordpress-trunk.dev` for WordPress trunk.

 Fancy, yeah?